voedger/voedger/pkg/goutils/testingu/README.md

 - t *testing.T: The testing object.
 - execute func(args []string, version string) error: The function to execute the CLI command.
 - testCases []CmdTestCase: The test cases to run.
+- version string: The version of the CLI command.

 #### Returns:
 No return value.